gretaegan/exploreTokyo-MS2/README.md

 * The images I used for this project were sourced from Google and have been referenced in the content section of this Readme.

 * I wanted images to show both the city aspect of Tokyo, the neon lights and skyscrapers and crowds, and also the cherry blossoms, national parks and shrines.
 I feel it was important to show both aspects of Tokyo to inspire potential visitors.
+I used the colors: #FFB6C1 (light pink), #2C3237da (lighter gray) and #2C3237 (dark gray) mostly.

 * I included a carousel on the main page to showcase three main highlights of Tokyo, the Golden Gai area of Shinjuku, the famous Shibuya crossing and a shot of the
 Imperial palace against the skyscrapers of Tokyo.